Fun Facts About Jupiter: The Biggest Planet in the Solar System

 What are the names of Jupiter's 4 largest moons?

-The largest one, Ganymede, is bigger than Mercury and is known as the most gigantic satellite in the Solar System.
-It even has its own magnetic field!
-Europa, in its turn, has a very high potential to be habitable — there is evidence of a vast ocean just beneath its icy surface.
-It’s thought to have twice as much water as the Earth.
-Io is the most volcanically active body in the Solar System, with hundreds of volcanoes on it.
+Europa, which is about 90% the size of the Earth's Moon, has a very high potential to be habitable — there is evidence of a vast ocean just beneath its icy surface.
+It’s thought to have twice as much water as the Earth!
+The Europa Clipper spacecraft is now on its way to Europa to confirm whether it has conditions suitable for life.

 Does Jupiter have rings?

 The Jovian ring system was the third ring system discovered in the Solar System, after those of Saturn and Uranus.
-Jupiter’s rings are faint and mostly consist of dust; they’re likely leftovers from meteor bombardment of Jovian moons.
+Jupiter’s rings are faint and mostly consist of dust; they’re likely leftovers from the meteor bombardment of Jovian moons.

 How many rings does Jupiter have?